Fashion Students Make Masks to Fight COVID-19

 Current plans are for masks to be distributed to healthcare providers at Oak Street Health and South Shore Hospital in Chicago.
 Since the inception of the program, #ColumbiaMakesMasks has earned important partners: #GetMePPE is currently working with Columbia to facilitate expanded distribution, and Westfield Old Orchard has partnered with Columbia College Chicago's fashion students through #WestfieldCares.
 Their financial support has allowed the program to surpass initial production goals.

 For ways to get involved, please follow @ColumFashion on Instagram.
-To learn more about contributing to Columbia College Chicago, please visit giving.colum.edu.
+For more information on giving to Columbia please visit www.colum.edu/giving.